abdulazizasiri/Java-Spring/Udacity-Course/Core_4_Data_Storage/README.md

 - FetchType.EAGER

     Always retrieve the associated values as part of the Entity retrieval.
 This means the initial query for the entity retrieves this data.

+- By default, Fetch types

+<code> FetchType.LAZY: </code>

+1- @OneToMany

+2- @ManyToMany

+<code> FetchType.EAGER: </code>

+1- @ManyToOne

+2- @OneToOne

+## Cascading Persistence Operations

+### Querying: JPQL

+### Repository Pattern

+The Repository annotation identifies components in Spring that interact with the database.

+Repository pattern is a way of thinking about your database as a collection of objects.

+### Spring Data JPA